 How’s your summer going?
-Are you still looking for things to do that are fun and don’t involve screens?
-At the start of summer, I announced my grand plans to my kids: “We’re going to get on a schedule.
+Are you still looking for things to do this summer that are fun, don’t involve screens?
+At the start of summer I announced my grand plans to my kids: “We’re going to get on a schedule.
 You’re going to start right away on your summer reading, you’re going to learn a new skill a week, and you’re going to…”

 1. Kid in the Kitchen